zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
-FluentJdbc provides a fluent API for executing native SQL queries.
-It is best suited for projects that require fine control over SQL queries and operations in a convenient, declarative way.
-Can be used standalone or complement higher level of abstractions like JPA or others.
+FluentJdbc provides a functional, fluent API for executing native SQL queries without any of the JDBC boiler-plate.
+Every operation is a well-readable, single statement.

-#####Main features / advantages over plain JDBC#####
-- a flexible, functional API making the most common JDBC operations trivial one-liners
-- implicit resource management, avoiding leaks of Connections, PreparedStatements, ResultSets
-- out of the box support for java.time, extension API for arbitrary custom types
+Some of the features:
+* easy integration to a project (DataSource and other alternatives)
+* execution of select/insert/update/delete/alter/... statements as one-liners
+* parameter mapping (named, positional, supporting java.time, possibility to extend with custom types)
+* accessing generated keys of insert/update queries
-- automatic mapping of results to POJOs
+* automatic result -> pojo mapping
-- named query parameters
+* transaction handling

 ```xml
 <dependency>